This article was reviewed and updated on August 11, 2020

 - Monthly payments of interest only with the full loan value due at the end of the term.

 - Partial amortization, meaning that interest is paid monthly along with a small amount that goes towards the principal.
-At the end of the term, a large sum is due to account for the remaining balance you owe.
+At the end of the term, a large sum is due to account for the remaining principal balance you owe.

 What Are Balloon Mortgage Rates?